 The Indiana Broadcasters Association Public Education Program helps government agencies and non-profit organizations deliver their important public interest messages effectively and affordably to listeners and viewers of Indiana’s radio and TV stations.

-There are four active PEP partners – The Indiana National Guard, Indiana Utility Regulatory Commission (IURC), the Indiana Housing and Community Development Authority (IHCDA), and the Indiana Commission for Higher Education (ICHE).
+There are three active PEP partners – The Indiana National Guard, Indiana Utility Regulatory Commission (IURC), and the Indiana Housing and Community Development Authority (IHCDA).

 These partners need to be invoiced separately.
 If your station(s) is only providing one invoice for all, which is not recommended, please make sure that spot titles are included on each line so that we can differentiate between the two partners while reconciling invoices.